tcort/tcadif/README.md

 ## Implementation Notes

 - Application-Defined Fields and User-Defined Fields are ignored.
-- Enumerations included by reference with thousands of possible values that are subject to change over time are not verified.
-For example, Secondary Administrative Subdivision is not validated beyond basic string checks.
+- Enumerations included by reference with many possible values that are subject to change over time are not verified.
+For example:
+ - Secondary Administrative Subdivision is not validated beyond basic string checks.
+There are over 10,000 valid values.
+ - Special DARC DOKs can be added at anytime and don't seem to follow a particular uniform format.
+- Field names and case insensitive values are converted to uppercase to simplify validation and usage.
+For example: grid squares, enumeration values, etc.
 - no referential integrity checking have been implemented.
 That's up to the application developer.
 Here are some checks that are not implemented to give an idea of the problem space:
  - when both `FREQ` and `BAND` are present, the value of `FREQ` falls within the band value specified in `BAND`.
  - `DCL_QSLRDATE` is only valid if `DCL_QSL_RCVD` has value `Y`, `I`, or `V`.